Running a successful Personal Training business can be accomplished if you follow these 17 tips!

 - Will you be required to have Professional Liability Insurance?

 There are as many opportunities in the personal trainer field as there are places to train your clients.
-Places of training include in-home, outdoors, private studios, parks and recreation centers, corporate office, and health clubs.
+Places of training include in-home, outdoors, private studios, parks and recreation centers, corporate offices, and health clubs.
 Consider the geography of your city or town and any special limitations you might have.
 If you live in a densely populated city, in-home training is done more easily, as your travel time and convenience of settings is much more manageable.

 Sometimes, training in a condominium or apartment complex can maximize your training time allowing you to train several clients within close proximity without traveling.
 If you live in rural area, or a less populated city, you still want to look for opportunities where several clients within the same proximity can be trained.